mmarkdown/mmark/mmark.1.md

 **-unsafe**

-:  allow includes from anywhere in the filesystem, otherwise they are only allowed *under* the current document.
+:  allow includes from anywhere in the filesystem, otherwise they are only allowed *below* the current document.

 **-index**